graphery/graphane-doc/src/guide/in-depth/templating/binding.md

 # Binding

 The `g-bind` directive, also known as the shorthand `:` syntax, is a fundamental directive in Graphane that enables you to bind values or expressions to SVG attributes, styles and classes in your templates.
+This directive must include the name of the attribute to which you want to assign a value, for example, `g-bind:r="expression"` or simply `:r="expression"`.

 ## Attributes